tentwentyfour/lonad/README.md

 ### What's the point?

 The point here is the same as for `Optional` (safety), but with a focus on readability.
 Returning a `Result` from a function signals that your function may fail and gives you details about the failure when it occurs.
 In certain contexts, you can also see it as an interruptible `Promise` chain.
 If you never liked `async`/`await` because of the verbosity of error handling using `try`/`catch`, then you'll love `Result`.
-A nice advantage is that it makes it easy to be specific about errors without writing tons of try catch blocks, which makes your error code more testable.
+A nice advantage is that it makes it easy to be specific about errors without writing tons of try catch blocks, which makes your error-handling code more testable.

 ### Recipes